 Now, these percentages are just rough, but they give you an idea of what it takes to make your soil good.

-What is the problem with soils that have too much sand?
+Problem with soils that have too much sand

-What is the problem with soils that have too much clay?
+Problem with soils that have too much clay

 How do I fix my soil?